Is your property "too hot" for the banks?

 - Tasmania Fire Service

-New development on areas identified as bushfire prone are subject to the development and planning controls of Planning for Bush Fire Protection 2006 and must be designed to improve the survivability of the development and its occupants.
+New development on areas identified as bushfire risk are subject to the development and planning controls of Planning for Bush Fire Protection 2006.

 What are BAL levels?